danielmaltz1/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part2.md

 1. Create a new Scala file to hold tests for your new controller.
 Where should it sit and what should it be called?

 2. Extend the new file with:
-    * `UnitSpec` (import `uk.gov.hmrc.play.test.UnitSpec`) - this contains many test helpers for writing BDD, doing assertions etc
+    * `BaseSpecWithApplication` (import `baseSpec.BaseSpecWithApplication`) - this contains many test helpers for writing BDD, doing assertions etc. Note this isn't by default in Play, I've added this to construct Mongo easier
-    * `GuiceOneAppPerSuite` (import `org.scalatestplus.play.guice.GuiceOneAppPerSuite`) - provides an instance of Application in order to test various components in your app)

 3. At the top of the spec, within the curly brackets, add the following lines:
     ```scala
-    val controllerComponents: ControllerComponents = app.injector.instanceOf[ControllerComponents]

-    object TestApplicationController extends ApplicationController(
+    val TestApplicationController = new ApplicationController(
-        controllerComponents
+        component,
+        repository
     )

     ```
-    * The first line creates an instance of the class we mentioned above that is injected into the ApplicationController.
-It is passed into the BaseController by the code we wrote earlier.
-    * The next few lines create a test version of your controller that you can reuse for testing and call your new Action methods on.
+    * This creates a test version of your controller that you can reuse for testing and call your new Action methods on.
+    * Note `component` and `repository` come from the BaseSpecWithApplication, they are created as instances of controller components and Mongo repositories and are injected into the Controller.

 For each controller action, we want a separate suite of tests.
 One way to structure the tests is the following: